moorepants/learn-multibody-dynamics/tmt.rst

    the generalized coordinates are all zero, the two rods are perpendicular to each other.

-The derivation of the kinematics is done in the same way as before.
+Start by introducing the variables.

 .. jupyter-execute::

    m, g, kt, kl, l = sm.symbols('m, g, k_t, k_l, l')
    q1, q2, q3 = me.dynamicsymbols('q1, q2, q3')
+   u1, u2, u3 = me.dynamicsymbols('u1, u2, u3')
    t = me.dynamicsymbols._t

    q = sm.Matrix([q1, q2, q3])
-   q
+   u = sm.Matrix([u1, u2, u3])
+   q, u

+The derivation of the kinematics is done in the same way as before.

 .. jupyter-execute::